jonathant11001/codepath_web102/README.md

 The following **required** functionality is completed:

-- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [X] **Clicking on an item in the list view displays more details about it**
+- [X] **A create form allows users to add new cremates**
+- [X] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
+- [X] **The site displays a summary page of all the user's added crewmates**
+- [X] **A previously created crewmate can be updated from the crewmate list**
+- [X] **A previously created crewmate can be deleted from the crewmate list**
-- [X] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [X] **Each crewmate has a direct, unique link to an info page about them**

 The following **optional** features are implemented:

+- [ ] A crewmate can be given a category upon creation which restricts their attributes
+- [ ] The site displays summary statistics about a user's crew on their crew page
-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list
-- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: